How to Book a Mover

 Check with your current home or renter's insurance provider to see if your policy covers items during a move.
 If it doesn't, consider purchasing supplemental moving insurance.
 Remember, the cost of replacing your electronics could far outweigh the cost of insuring them.
 So, as you pack electronics securely, take the time to ensure they're financially protected too.
 This way, you can focus on the excitement of your new home, rather than worrying about your belongings.

-Did you aware that a large percentage of devices are damaged during relocation?
+Did you know that a large percentage of devices are damaged during relocation?
 According to industry studies, up to 20% of electronics might be damaged during transit if they are not correctly packed.
 Given the outrageous expense of replacing these items, this is a risk you don't want to take.
 For example, updating a high-end laptop can cost more than $1,000, whereas a new gaming console or premium smartphone can cost more than $500.
 Proper packaging can considerably lessen this danger, ensuring that your important equipment arrive in perfect condition at your new home.
 So, putting in a little extra time and effort in packing your devices might save you money and the trouble of having to replace them.

 When it comes to long-term storage, it is crucial to pack your electronic devices properly to ensure they remain safe and functional until you unpack them.
 Follow these moving tips for packing electronics for long-term storage.
 Firstly, make sure to gather all the original boxes and packing materials that came with your electronic devices.
 These boxes and materials are designed to provide maximum protection to your devices during storage or transportation.
 If you don't have the original packaging, you can use sturdy and appropriately sized boxes to pack your electronic devices.
 Make sure to label each box with the device name, so you know what's inside.